cronologic-de/ug_tbt2pcie/source/hardware.rst

 The back panel features two LEDs:

 USB-C
-    This LED indicates a sufficient power supply by the USBC port if green.
+    This LED indicates a sufficient power supply by the USB-C port if green.
     Only relevant for the TimeTagger4.

 EXT PWR